Towards a quantum internet

 Pioneering experiments with atomic ensembles, single trapped atoms and solid-state spins have demonstrated the connection and entanglement of two quantum nodes separated by up to 1.3 km .
 However, accessing the full potential of quantum networks requires scaling of these prototypes to more network nodes and even larger distances.
 To this end, a new technology that overcomes the bottlenecks of existing physical systems has to be developed.

-The “Quantum Networks Group” will investigate novel quantum systems in this context.
-The group will focus on individual erbium ions in optical resonators, a solid-state platform with exceptional coherence properties that has unique potential towards this end.
+The “Quantum Networks Group” investigates novel quantum systems in this context, with a focus on individual erbium dopants in optical resonators, a solid-state platform with exceptional coherence properties [5, 6] that has unique potential towards this end.

 Kimble: The quantum internet.
 Nature 453, 1023–1030 (2008).

 Reiserer and Rempe: Cavity-based quantum networks with single atoms and optical photons.
 Rev. Mod.
 Phys.
 87, 1379 (2015).

 Wehner, Elkouss, and Hanson: Quantum internet: A vision for the road ahead.
 Science 362, 9288 (2018).

 Hensen, Reiserer et al.: Loophole-free Bell inequality violation using electron spins separated by 1.3 kilometres.
 Nature 526, 682 (2015).